 Abram gave financial support to other electronic endeavors as well.
 He helped establish the Benjamin Abrams Communication Center at C.W.
 Post College and an electronics laboratory in Rehoveth, Israel.

-Over the years, several investors have purchased stocks from Emerson and the company has been divided over a number of other names and subsidiaries.
-Until today, the Emerson Company is known to produce quality and innovative devices.
+Over the years, several investors have purchased stocks of Emerson and the company has been divided over a number of other names and subsidiaries.